What Time Is It Right Now?

 How accurate is this clock?

 The clock uses your device's built-in time, which most operating systems synchronize with atomic clock servers via the Network Time Protocol (NTP).
-This provides accuracy within milliseconds of official time sources.
-The analog clock hands and digital display update every second.
+NTP typically achieves accuracy within a few milliseconds over the internet.
+Your device's clock is continuously adjusted to stay in sync, so the time shown here closely matches the official time maintained by institutions like NIST and the International Bureau of Weights and Measures.

 What is UTC and how does it differ from GMT?

-UTC (Coordinated Universal Time) is the world's primary time standard.
-GMT (Greenwich Mean Time) is a time zone centered on the Prime Meridian.
-While they show the same time in practice, UTC is a scientifically precise standard maintained by atomic clocks, whereas GMT is a historical time zone.
-UTC never observes Daylight Saving Time.
+UTC (Coordinated Universal Time) is the world's primary time standard, maintained using a network of over 400 atomic clocks worldwide.
+GMT (Greenwich Mean Time) is a time zone centered on the Prime Meridian in London.
+While they show the same time in practice, UTC is a scientifically precise standard that never observes Daylight Saving Time, whereas GMT is a historical time zone.
+Aviation, computing, and international communications all use UTC as their reference.

 Do I need to install anything to use these tools?

-No. All tools — the clock, stopwatch, timer, alarm, and time zone converter — run directly in your web browser.
+No. All tools — the clock, stopwatch, timer, alarm, and time zone converter — run directly in your web browser using standard web technologies like JavaScript and the Web Audio API.
 No downloads, installations, accounts, or plugins are required.
 They work on any modern browser on desktop, tablet, and mobile devices, and continue working offline once the page has loaded.